Are you facing the dilemma of combatting abandoned carts?

 - Email 3: 3 or 4 days after the cart is abandoned

 - Email 4: 2 weeks after the cart abandonment

 Email 1: 40-60 minutes after the cart has abandoned

-The notion of sending a cart abandonment email to the shopper soon after he/she leaves the website is widely accepted among the retailers because such emails act as a strong reminder.
+The notion of sending an email to the shopper soon after he/she abandons the cart is widely accepted among the retailers because such emails act as a strong reminder.